 A memoir is not an autobiography.
-For a start, autobiographies are generally in one volume.
-A Memoir can be one volume, or many.
-Autobiographies are usually written in sequence, from start to finish, or as close as they can get to it.
-Memoirs can start anywhere, go anywhere, pick up any strand of a life-story and give it to the reader along with whatever mood and state of mind the author is in as it is being written.
-That can be different each time, in fact it is bound to be, so the author you meet in one volume may not seem the same person as the one you meet in another.
+A memoir can be one volume or many, can start anywhere, go anywhere, pick up any strand of a life-story and give it to the reader along with whatever mood and state of mind the author is in.
+That can be different each time, in fact it is bound to be, so the author you meet in one volume may not seem the same as the one you meet in another.

-I struggled with a list of topics and volumes, I thought had to start at the beginning.
+I struggled with a list of topics and time frames, I thought I had to start at the beginning.
 But where is the beginning?
-How far back can you go?
-Should you start before you are born, or when you come into first consciousness, or after you get a job and become famous or horribly disappointed?
-I thought I had to go along dividing my life into nicely equivalent chunks: this is what happened when I went to University, this is what it was like when I lived on a commune, this is what happened when I left my husband … and so on … sounds boring already.
+How far back do you go?
+Should you start before you are born, or when you come into first consciousness, or after you get a job and become famous or later on when you find life is horribly disappointing?
+I thought to divide my life into neatly equivalent chunks: this is what happened when I went to University, this is what it was like when I lived on a commune, this is what happened when I left my husband … and so on … sounds boring already.

 Many writers seem to start memoirs with the death of a parent.
-There is a sense in which a parent’s death, or maybe both parents’ deaths, is the beginning of your life somehow, because there is no-one left to know you as you were, to criticise you or be disappointed in you.
+There is a sense in which a parent’s death is the beginning of your life because there is no-one left to know you as you were, to criticise you or be disappointed in you.
 Or for that matter to praise you uncritically and behave inappropriately at parties.
-And I realised, without knowing it, I had begun my Memoirs project in the same way.
+And I realised, without knowing it, I had begun my memoirs project in the same way.

 It doesn’t matter when or how these memoirs get published, which is also a great freedom.
 If none of them see the light of day before I die, they will be already written and edited and ready to publish then, and my literary executor will take care of it one way or another.